chuang76/writ3up/README.md

 # writ3up
-My write-ups and articles about computer security.
+My write-ups and notes about computer security.